KestrelInstitute/Specware/UserDoc/sources/language-manual/metaslang.rst

-The :token:`structors` are a medley of constructs, all having polymorphic or type-ambiguous function types and denoting special functions that go between structurally related types, such as the constructors of sum types and the destructors of product types.
+The :token:`structors` are a medley of constructs, all having polymorphic or type-ambiguous function types and denoting special functions that go between structurally related types, the destructors of product types.

 ..
 COMMENT: ====================================================================